 Simulation environment, Results, and Analysis

 In this chapter, the simulation environment is set and the main parameters are introduced.
 In section 5.1 the user’s distribution inside the network cell is introduced.
 Then after that in section 5.2 simulation tools is discussed.
-Later on, the simulation procedure and the main parameters that used to run the simulation is presented in sections 5.3 and 5.4, respectively.
+Later on, the simulation procedure and the main parameters that used to run the simulation are presented in sections 5.3 and 5.4, respectively.
 Finally, in section 5.5 the impact of changing the transmit power, distance between the D2D users, number of K pairs and number of simulation iteration is discussed.

 Users Distribution in Simulation Network